Mike Grell: Tarzan

 Grell wrote and drew the Tarzan comic strip from July 19, 1981, to February 27, 1983 (except for one strip, February 13, 1983, by Thomas Yeates).
 These strips were rerun in newspapers in 2004 – 2005.

 First Comics: Jon Sable Freelance and Starslayer

 Cover to Jon Sable Freelance #7 (December 1983).
 Art by Mike Grell.

-Through the 1980s Grell developed creator-owned titles such Jon Sable Freelance and Starslayer.
-Jon Sable Freelance was published by the now-defunct First Comics.
+In the 1980s Grell developed two creator-owned titles, Jon Sable Freelance and Starslayer.
+Jon Sable Freelance was published by the now-defunct First Comics, its first issue cover-dated June 1983.
 Starslayer, a space-born science fiction series, started at Pacific Comics, but shifted to First after Pacific went out of business.

 The titular character of Jon Sable Freelance was a former Olympic athlete, later an African big-game hunter, who became a mercenary.
-First appearing with a cover date of June 1983, Jon Sable was a precursor to what would eventually be called, by some, "the Dark Age of Comics", when even long-established super-heroes would become increasingly grim and violent.

-The character was heavily influenced by Ian Fleming's James Bond novels as well as drawing on pulp fiction crime stories.
-Many of the stories of Sable's hunting exploits in Africa were influenced by Peter Hathaway Capstick's novels.
-At a convention in the late 1980s, Grell stated that his idea for Sable was "something like a cross between James Bond and Mickey Spillane's Mike Hammer".

 Sable was adapted into a short-lived television series and the character's origin tale, "A Storm Over Eden", from the comic book, was expanded and novelized by Grell under the title Sable, which was published in 2000 by Tor Books.